TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    is the quotient of ``tottime`` divided by ``ncalls``

 cumtime
-   is the cumulative time spent in this and all subfunctions (from invocation till exit).
+   is the cumulative time spent in this and all subfunctions (kutoka invocation till exit).
 This figure is accurate *even* for recursive functions.

 percall